 Attacking the problem of gaining general insights by studying concrete models is certainly an ambitious task.
 Perhaps the most promising candidates for further study are exclusion processes that generalize the SEP described above, an important one being the Katz-Lebowitz-Spohn (KLS) model with next-nearest-neighbour interactions \cite{Katz84}.

-There seem to be doubts as to what the term `simple' in connection with exclusion processes signifies.
-Apparently, the term was introduced in Spitzers seminal 1970 paper \cite{Spit70} where it refers to the two simplifications of all particles being indistinguishable and of allowing for at most one particle at each site of the lattice.
-In any case, it looks natural to abbreviate the term simple exclusion process by SEP with S for simple.
+It looks natural to abbreviate the term simple exclusion process by SEP with S for simple.
 However, as this acronym is also used for the symmetric simple exclusion processes (with S for symmetric) here the shorthand EP for any exclusion process is used.
 The standard symmetric simple exclusion process (with {\it only} exclusion and no other interaction) and nearest neighbor jumps is then denoted by SSEP and the corresponding (equally standard) version of this model but with asymmetric, i.e., spatially biased, jump rates by ASEP.

 To account for this setting with some degree of generality we define such an {\it open} EP for a one-dimensional lattice of $L$ sites, labelled by integers from the set $\Lambda_L:=\{1,\dots,L\}$, as follows.
 The site $k=1$ ($k=L$) is called left (right) boundary site, all other sites are called bulk sites.
 The {\it occupation numbers} $\eta_k\in\{0,1\}$ indicate whether site $k$ is occupied ($\eta_k=1$) or empty ($\eta_k=0$).
 The symbol $\bfeta := (\eta_{1}, \eta_{2}, \dots, \eta_{L})$ denotes the configuration on the whole lattice.
 The state space of the process is $\Omega_L := \{0,1\}^L$.